Understanding ADHD Medication Side Effects

 The Effects of ADHD Medication When You Don't Have ADHD

-There is an opioid crisis going on in the United States.
-Yet long before the opioid crisis, there was an Adderall crisis.
+There is an opioid crisis going on in the U.S., yet long before the opioid crisis, there was an Adderall crisis.
 Adderall is a popular ADHD medication.

 Many college students and working adults take Adderall.
-The catch is they don't have ADHD.
-They just want to get ahead in their work or studies.
-Whether that's right or wrong is up to you.
+The catch is they don't have ADHD — they just want to get ahead in their work or studies.
+Whether that is right or wrong is up to you.